Aldwych tube station: Use in media

 The pre-war operation of the station features in a pivotal scene in Geoffrey Household's novel Rogue Male, when the pursuit of the protagonist by an enemy agent sees them repeatedly using the shuttle service on the branch line.
 A chase through Aldwych station ends with the agent's death by electrocution on the track.
+The station is the setting for the climax of the Doctor Who novel The Pescatons.
 A much modified and expanded version of the station appears as a level in the video game Tomb Raider III.
 The music video for The Prodigy's song "Firestarter" was filmed in the disused eastern tunnel and one of the unused lift shafts.
 The station was the subject of an episode of Most Haunted in 2002.
 The station was also the subject of an episode of The Magnus Archives in 2018.